matteo14c/HaploCoV/docs/source/subsetting.rst

 **subset.pl**

-If you are not familiar with the unix shell, you can take advantage of the *subset.pl* script included in this repository, to subset the data.
-The script accepts an input file in HaploCoV format, and extracts from the file only data that match user defined filters/criteria.
-When multiple criteria are provided, a logical “AND” is applied and only data that satisfy all the criteria/conditions specified by the user are extracted.
+If you are not familiar with the unix shell, you can take advantage of the *subset.pl* script included in the main repository, to subset tdata.
+The script accepts an input file in *HaploCoV format*, and extracts data that match user defined filters/criteria.
+When multiple criteria are provided, a logical **AND** is applied and only data that satisfy all the criteria/conditions specified by the user are extracted.

 **options**
 Subset.pl allows the application/definition of the following filters: